Firewat/Quizz-Masterz/docs/ui-components.md

 # QuizMasterz UI Components

 The QuizMasterz application features a student and teacher-friendly interface with various UI components designed for both Users.
-Here's an overview:
+Here's the overview.

 ## Key Interfaces